UBC-MDS/wine_quality_predictor_group1/README.md

 The methodology included hyperparameter tuning and 5-fold cross-validation to ensure optimal model performance.
 The best-performing model was determined based on accuracy and other relevant metrics.

+The best-performing model was the RBF SVM, which achieved a validation score of approximately 66% and a test set accuracy of around 58%.
+While the model demonstrated reasonable competence in predicting wines with mediocre quality ratings (5 or 6), its performance declined significantly for wines of higher or lower quality.
+The confusion matrices suggest challenges in differentiating certain classes, with class imbalances likely impacting performance (e.g., classes 3 and 8 appear to have many true negatives but no true positives).
+This indicates that the model struggles to handle outliers and extreme cases effectively.

 ### Dataset
 The dataset used for this project is the **Red Wine Quality Dataset** from the [UC Irvine Machine Learning Repository](https://archive.ics.uci.edu/dataset/186/wine+quality).
 It consists of 1,599 observations with 11 continuous features, such as fixed acidity, volatile acidity, citric acid, and alcohol content.